thycotic/dsv-docs/product/auth-general/authgcp/index.md

 # Authentication Google Cloud Platform (GCP)

-DevOps Secrets Vault provides two ways to authentication using GCP.
+DevOps Secrets Vault provides two ways to authenticate using GCP.
 One is through a Google service account and the other is through Google Compute Engine (GCE) metadata.

 ## Google Service Account Authentication